-The tables below reflect the amount of compensation that would become payable to each of the named executive officers under existing plans and arrangements if that named executive officer's employment had terminated on April 30, 2015 (pursuant to his employment agreement then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
-These benefits are in addition to benefits available prior to the occurrence of any termination of employment, including benefits generally available to salaried employees, such as distributions under the Company's 401(k) plan and pension plan, and previously accrued and vested benefits under the Company's nonqualified deferred compensation plan, as described in the tables above.
+The tables below reflect the amount of compensation that would become payable to each of the named executive officers under existing plans and arrangements if that named executives officer's employment had terminated on April 30, 2014 (pursuant to his/her employment agreement then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
+These benefits are in addition to benefits available prior to the occurrence of any termination of employment, including benefits under then-exercisable stock options, benefits generally available to salaried employees, such as distributions under the Company's 401(k) plan and pension plan, and previously accrued and vested benefits under the Company's nonqualified deferred compensation plans, as described in the tables above.
 In addition, in connection with any actual termination of employment, the Company may determine to enter into an agreement or to establish an arrangement providing additional benefits or amounts, or altering the terms of benefits described below, as the Committee determines appropriate.
 The actual amounts that would be paid upon a named executive officer's termination of employment can be determined only at the time of such named executive officer's separation from the Company.
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be higher or lower than reported below.
 Factors that could affect these amounts include the timing during the year of any such event, the Company's stock price and the named executive officer's age.
-References to "performance shares" mean any outstanding Relative TSR Units and LTI/FS Units.
+Mr. Mulrooney was not eligible for severance or change in control benefits during fiscal year 2014, but as noted the updated 2014 Mulrooney Letter agreement, entered into after the end of fiscal year 2014, does provide Mr. Mulrooney with certain severance benefits.

 Gary D. Burnison.
 Under the Burnison Employment Agreement, if Mr. Burnison's employment terminated due to death or disability, then he, or his legal representatives, would receive: (1) all accrued compensation as of the date of termination; (2) full vesting of all outstanding stock options, other equity-type incentives (excluding performance shares) and benefits under the ECAP; (3) a pro rata portion of his target annual cash incentive award for the fiscal year in which his employment terminated; (4) the number of performance shares that would have been earned if he had served the Company for the entire performance period and the target performance had been achieved; and (5) reimbursement of COBRA coverage premiums for him and his dependents for as long as such coverage was available under COBRA.
+These provisions continue in effect under the Amended Burnison Agreement.

-If we terminated Mr. Burnison's employment for cause or he voluntarily terminated his employment without good reason, then we would pay him accrued compensation through the date of termination.
+If we terminated Mr. Burnison's employment for cause or he voluntarily terminated his employment without good reason, then we would pay him accrued compensation through the date of termination, and those terms were not changed in the Amended Burnison Agreement.